abrinkmann/acm_sigmoid_2022_challenge/README.md

 * **Building the conda environment**

     To build the conda environment used for the challenge, navigate to the project root folder where the file *sigmod.yml* is located and run `conda env create -f sigmod.yml`

-## (Optional) Training the contrastive model

-The checkpoints of the trained models are included in this repository in the `models/` folder.
-It is not necessary to rerun the training for the blocking system to work.
-If you specifically want to replicate the training, follow these steps:

 * **Install project as package**